kojiba/RayLanguage/README.md

 5. ClassTable (for store pairs of number and string once, may be used like runtime enum etc.)

 Strings:
-1. Wide range of c-string processing operations (RCString)
+1. Wide range of c-string processing operations (RString)
 2. Replacings
 3. Find of substring or symbol
 4. Delete characters/substrings